ibm-cloud-docs/satellite/storage-netapp-trident.md

 # NetApp Trident Operator
 {: #config-storage-netapp-trident}

 Set up [NetApp Trident storage](https://netapp-trident.readthedocs.io/en/stable-v20.07/){: external} for {{site.data.keyword.satelliteshort}} clusters.
 You can use {{site.data.keyword.satelliteshort}} storage templates to create storage configurations.
-After you create a storage configuration, you can assign it to your clusters.
-When you assign a storage configuration to your clusters, the storage drivers for the provider that you used to create your configuration are installed on your cluster.
+When you assign a storage configuration to your clusters, the storage drivers of the selected storage provider are installed in your cluster.
 {: shortdesc}

 The {{site.data.keyword.satelliteshort}} storage templates are currently available in beta and should not be used for production workloads.